-We retrospectively studied 3107 lumbar spine MRIs in Eastern China to investigate the appropriateness of lumbar spine MRI use (From January 1st to January 31st of 2013: 1369 male and 1738 female patients, age 52.73±16.14 years, range 3 to 100 years) underwent lumbar MR imaging at the included 10 hospitals
+We retrospectively studied 3107 lumbar spine MRIs in Eastern China to investigate the appropriateness of lumbar spine MR use (From January 1st to January 31st of 2013 - 1369 male and 1738 female patients, age 52.73±16.14 years, range 3 to 100 years) underwent lumbar MR imaging at the included 10 hospitals http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0146369 Liedao Yu, Xuanwei Wang, Xiangjin Lin, Yue Wang, Pub Jan 2016 MRIs were not predictive of the development or duration of low-back pain.
+Individuals with the longest duration of low-back pain did not have the greatest degree of anatomical abnormality on prior scans.
+Clinical correlation is essential to determine the importance of abnormalities on magnetic resonance images.

-Only 41.3% of all lumbar spine MR studies were Only 41.3% of an iumbas spine win studies were considered as potentially clinically positive diagnosis.
+Only 41.3% of all lumbar spine MR studies were considered as potentially clinically positive diagnosis.
 Findings of the remaining 58.3% lumbar spine MRIs were regarded as clinically negative.
-Normal lumbar spine is the most common diagnosis (32.7%) on lumbar spine MRIs, followed by lumbar disc bulging (26.2%) and lumbar disc beginting (15.0%). herniation (15.0%)
+Normal lumbar spine is the most common diagnosis (32.7%) on lumbar spine MRIs, followed by lumbar disc bulging (26.2%) and lumbar disc herniation (15.0%)